 David Buchwald Calls on Congress to Quickly Pass Proposed Bill to Tackle Police Misconduct and Racial Bias

 WESTCHESTER, N.Y. -- Today, Assemblyman David Buchwald, running for Congress in New York’s 17th Congressional District to succeed U.S. Rep. Nita Lowey, called on legislative leaders in the House of Representatives and Senate to swiftly pass proposed federal legislation on police misconduct and racial bias.
-The sweeping bill was first reported by the New York Times and would implement a series of much-need reforms to address systemic racial discrimination by law enforcement.
+The sweeping bill was first reported by the and would implement a series of much-need reforms to address systemic racial discrimination by law enforcement.

 “The status-quo of racism in American institutions is unacceptable, especially in our policing,” said Buchwald.
 “I call on Representatives Pelosi and McCarthy, as well as Senators McConnell and Schumer, to pass the bill that will be introduced this week to take on deep-rooted racial injustice in our law enforcement departments.
 The time for action is now.”